antononcube/RakuForPrediction-blog/Articles/Monadic-programming-examples.md

 ## LLM generated (via DSL examples)

-Here we define an LLM-examples function for translation of natural language commands into code using DSL examples (provided by "DSL::Examples"):
+Here we define an LLM-examples function for translation of natural language commands into code using DSL examples (provided by ["DSL::Examples"](https://raku.land/zef:antononcube/DSL::Examples), [AAp6]):

 ```raku